 Kanuga’s two celebrated youth conferences grew from one of Kanuga’s first conferences in 1928.
 Today, KEY Conferences, or Kanuga Empowered Youth, seeks to strengthen and expand the vision for which Kanuga’s founder, Bishop Finlay, and the original youth coordinators laid the foundation.

-The summer conference, Youth Week, consists of three tracks: JYP (Junior Young People), SYP (Senior Young People) and AWWWY (Adults Who Work with Youth).
+The summer conference, Youth Week, consists of two tracks: JYP (Junior Young People), SYP (Senior Young People).
 Together, Winterlight, Kanuga’s year-end youth celebration, and Youth Week form KEY Conferences, with a mission to serve youth and adults who work with youth who seek empowerment, inspiration and community.
 KEY invites participants into a vibrant nationwide fellowship that fosters connection and leadership within the Church and in the world.

 Generations of teens and preteens have formed a joyful community of like-minded individuals who inspire each other through fun, friendship and faith.
 These young people gather at Kanuga to bolster their faith while enjoying fellowship and free time.
 This conference series is designed to invigorate the initiative and influence of participants so they may return to their youth groups and ministries back home and inspire others.

 Mirais Holden, one of the SYP coordinators for KEY Conferences, shares, “Kanuga is the first place I felt the deep sense of love, acceptance and belonging that comes from being a part of the national Episcopal family.
 The peace I felt at Kanuga’s youth conferences stayed with me as I grew, and when I became an adult, I returned to Kanuga year after year to pass those blessings along to other youth.”